Compact ultracold neutron source concept for low energy accelerator-driven neutron sources: Acknowledgement

 \section{Conclusion}

-We proposed a new concept of UCN production at compact neutron sources.
-We established a MCNPX model for a compact UCN source with superfluid $^{4}\mathrm{He}$ as a UCN converter surrounded by a layer of cold moderator volume.
-The cold moderator volume is filled with examples of ``advanced" and ``supercold" moderator materials at 4K, sold methane and methane clathrate hydrate.
-The UCN production rate and the cold neutron flux were estimated for both cases from the MCNPX model.
+We proposed a new concept of UCN production in a compact UCN source.
+The compact UCN source includes a superfluid $^{4}\mathrm{He}$ UCN converter, and a layer of the cold moderator in the vicinity of low energy neutron production target with $13\mathrm{MeV}$ proton beam.
+The UCN production rate in the compact UCN source was estimated as high as 56 UCN/cc/sec with solid methane cold moderator.
+But the rate could get better to 80 UCN/cc/sec when methane clathrate hydrate was used as the supercold moderator medium.

-Based on a Monte Carlo simulation with MCNPX, the UCN production rate is as high as 56 UCN/cc/sec with solid methane as a cold moderator and 80 UCN/cc/sec when methane clathrate hydrate is employed as a cold neutron moderator.
-More than $85\%$ of UCNs were produced through single-phonon excitation in superfluid $^{4}\textrm{He}$ in both cases.
-The thermal load on the UCN converter volume is as low as 20mW with both cold moderator materials.
-The heat load on the cold moderator is less than $400\textrm{mW}$.
-This very low heat load enables the operation of the UCN converter with a minimal amount of $^{3}\textrm{He}$ circulation.

-Our estimation showed that UCN production at a compact neutron source is not only competitive with other leading UCN sources around the World in terms of the UCN production rate, but is also advantageous in terms of long-term operation as well as a low operation cost.
+More than $85\%$ of UCNs were produced through single-phonon excitation in superfluid $^{4}\mathrm{He}$ in both cases.
+The thermal load on the UCN converter volume could be kept down below $22\mathrm{mW}$ in both cases.
+The heat load on the cold moderator also remains less than $400\mathrm{mW}$.
+This very low heat load on the UCN converter volume would enables the operation of the UCN source for an extended period of time.
+With using 40\% of UCN extraction efficiency and $50\mathrm{sec}$ of UCN storage time from previous experiments, the proposed compact UCN source could produce up to $\sim2\times10^{6}$ UCNs.
+Moreover, this compact UCN source would be still advantageous in terms of long-term operation as well as low operating cost.
+Our study is also of potential relevance for the laser-driven neutron sources envisioned in the future\cite{2018NIMPA.909..323C}.

-\section{acknowledgement}
+\section{Acknowledgement}

-This work was supported by Grant No. IBS-R017-D1-2018-a00.
-The work of W. Michael Snow is supported by NSF Grant No. PHY-1614545 and by the IU Center for Spacetime Symmetries.
+This work was supported by the Institute for Basic Science under Grant No. IBS-R017-D1-2021-a00.
+The work of W. Michael Snow is supported by NSF Grant No. PHY-1614545 and PHY-1914405 and by the IU Center for Spacetime Symmetries.